AUTO ELECTRICAL MAINTENANCE GUIDE

 Fun fact: cars and computers are fairly similar systems.
 They both overheat, they are both complex integrations of multiple systems (at vastly different scales), and they’re both a pain to repair sometimes.
 And when it comes to electric systems in automobiles, you get everything from both sides… and then some…

-It takes a special set of skills and purpose-built tools to diagnose and repair electrical systems in a car or truck.
+Auto electrical repair takes a special set of skills and purpose-built tools to diagnose and repair auto electrical systems in a car or truck.
 Today we’re gonna talk about some of the steps in that process.
-We can’t honestly suggest you do your own electric work on your car due to the wide variety of important things you can break, but with this guide at least you’ll have a better footing when it comes to finding a good auto electrician.
+We can’t honestly suggest you do your own electric repair work on your car due to the wide variety of important things you can break, but with this guide at least you’ll have a better footing when it comes to finding a good auto electrician.

-Manifestations of problems caused by or effecting the electric system express themselves in many different ways, but usually share some common similarities including:
+Manifestations of problems caused by or affecting the electric system express themselves in many different ways, but usually share some common similarities including:

 - Blinking lights